Detrimental non-Markovian errors for surface code memory: Assessing performance impact by correlated error class

 \subsection{Surface code distance projections by correlated error class}

 In our first analysis, we compare the performance of the surface code under various temporally correlated noise models where correlations are restricted to a single error class.
 We run 10 million trials of stabilizer simulations of surface code memory experiments with $2d$ rounds, decoded using minimum weight perfect matching, inputting the same detector error model for both the correlated models and the completely independent model.
 All models experience independent circuit-level noise beyond their specific correlated error class.
-For example, the model with temporally correlated Class 0 errors will additionally experience uncorrelated Class 1 and Class 2 (but not Class 0) errors described by the characteristic physical error rate \textit{p}.
+For example, the model with temporally correlated Class 0 errors will additionally experience uncorrelated Class 1 and Class 2 (but not Class 0) errors occur with probability $p=q$, the characteristic correlated error parameter.
 Specifically, this involves an $X$ error occurring with probability $p$ before measurement and after reset, and a $p/15$ probability each of an $IX, IY, IZ, ..., ZZ$ error occurring after each two-qubit gate.
-Both pairwise and streaky correlated noise models follow the polynomial decay model $Ap/t^{n}$ with parameters $A=1, n=2, p=2 \times 10^{-3}$, except for the correlated Class 2 models where $A=0.5$.
-We compare correlated models with independent error models, fixing the marginal error rates for each qubit at each time step.
+Both pairwise and streaky correlated noise models follow the polynomial decay model $Aq/t^{n}$ with parameters $A=1, n=2, q=2 \times 10^{-3}$, except for the correlated Class 2 models where $A=0.5$.
+We compare correlated models with independent error models, fixing the marginal error rates for each qubit at each timestep.

 \Cref{fig:experiment1} plots the logical error rate per round versus surface code distance.
 For Class 0 correlated errors, we observe favorable scaling of logical error rate with code distance for both the pairwise and streaky model.
 In fact, the correlated models seem to perform slightly better than the independent models.
 For the correlated pairwise model, we fit an exponential trend, projecting a distance of $33$ required to reach a $10^{-12}$ per round error rate, compared to a projected distance of $35$ for the marginalized independent error model.
 For the correlated streaky model, we estimate a projected distance of $36$, compared to the marginalized independent model with a projected distance of $40$.
 From these results, surface code memory experiments appear to be robust to even our worst tested case of quadratically decaying streaky temporally correlated Class 0 errors.